doyu/motivation/README.md

 ML hardware accelerator at Edge computing needs its tailor made ML compiler to generate optimized executable binary for them, at least, for now.
 This trend is changing the traditional legacy CS concept (e.g. Compiler) into a new era.
 For example, there are more needs for domain specific compilers for accelerators used in various specific (tiny) ML use cases.
-There are 2 aspects of "ML concept" at compilation although they are supplemental.
+There are 2 aspects of "ML concept" at Compiler although they are supplemental.

 * Compiling ML models to convert a computational graph at training into the optimized efficient format for inferencing [MLIR](https://mlir.llvm.org/) and [Apache TVM](https://tvm.apache.org/)
 * Applying ML methods to optimize compilation process itself (e.g. Reinforcement Learning to find the best outcome).
 [Apache TVM](https://tvm.apache.org/) is doing [this](https://twitter.com/tqchenml/status/1597258641023066117/photo/1).